 From my two corner windows, from the bed, I can see trees.
 Five silver birches.
 And plenty of others I can’t name.
 In front of the cabin the ground drops away, and beyond the treeline is a field, bright in the last of the light.
 Inside the cabin, the bed takes up the whole of one end.
 The wood stove next to it, a table to my right, a small kitchen counter.
 The bathroom takes up the other end.
 There is a CD player, a selection of 5 CDs, a lantern, a bag of firewood.
 It’s nice not having a lot of things around me.
 I’ve hidden my own things under the table.
 I have already washed up and tidied the kitchen.
 I have finished my margarita and am wondering if I will have another.
 If I should listen to a CD, or read a book, or just sit and look out the window.

 19:16 - Decided to put on a CD.
-Decided to listen to what was already in the machine - The Beatles “Let It Be, Outtake Highlights”.
+Decided to listen to whatever the last person here left in the machine - The Beatles “Let It Be, Outtake Highlights”.
 I think maybe now might be the time to get into the Beatles.

 19:51 - I am now listening to the birds: blackbird, wren, robin.